santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 Finally, test the entire process end-to-end.

 1. Go back to power pages.
-You can see the form you created in the home page.
+You can see the form you created on the home page.
 Click on the preview button and select the Desktop option.

     ![Add Ceremony](/images/powerpages/click-preview.png)